Primary Navigation Mobile

 Best medium van if you live next door to a Nissan dealership

 There are no bad vans on this list.
-But we’re starting here with the Nissan NV300, which has just been updated and renamed Primastar.
+But we’re starting here with the Nissan NV300, which has was updated and renamed Primastar.
 This van is technically identical to the Renault Trafic – Renault builds both in its factory in France.

 The Primastar has the advantage of a five-year warranty across the entire range but only with conditions.
 But Nissan’s commercial vehicle network isn’t as extensive as that of Renault.

-Still, the Primastar comes with a choice of three 2.0-litre diesel engines and in two body lengths, offering 5.2-7.2 cubic metres of load volume and up to 4.15m of loading length – some of the most generous stats in the medium panel van sector.
-Less impressively, maximum payload is 1,148kg.
+Still, the Primastar comes with a choice of four 2.0-litre diesel engines and in two body lengths, offering 5.2-7.2 cubic metres of load volume and up to 4.15m of loading length – some of the most generous stats in the medium panel van sector.
+Less impressively, maximum payload is only 1,166kg, which falls short of the best in class.

 10. Renault Trafic